Get a raise, save your marriage: Study finds a higher minimum wage can lower divorce rates - NewsBreak

 “When the lives of poorer families get easier — that is, when they can be less poor — relationships within the family get easier as well, without anyone needing to be taught anything,” Prof. Karney adds.
 “Any policies that address income inequality are likely to have measurable benefits for family stability.”

 Researchers analyzed two datasets collected between 2004 and 2015 for this project.
 The first was provided by the Current Population Survey , a mostly telephone-based poll featuring roughly 60,000 households in various populous areas.
 The other dataset came via the American Community Survey , a primarily mail-based survey of about 300,000 households.
-Only people between the ages of 18 and 35 participated in this research, as those age groups constitute the majority of low-income earners.
+Only people between the ages of 18 and 35 participated in this research, as those age groups constitute the majority of low-income earners.‘Am I safe sleeping next to him?’: Murder victim’s words expose husband

 Study authors made it a point to mention that between 2002 and 2015 seven U.S. states never raised their minimum wages unless federally mandated to do so.
 Those states were Wyoming, Texas, Alabama, Georgia, Kansas, North Dakota, and Oklahoma.